Special Interest Housing Communities

 Can I still be a part of a SIH Community if I do not want to live in that particular assigned hall?

-This depends on the approval of the faculty or staff member in charge of the community.
+This depends on the approval of the faculty or staff member advising the community.
 These requests should be emailed in advance to email@example.com

 Am I able to join multiple communities?

 Yes and No. You cannot live in multiple places, so you will ultimately have to decide which community you want to live in.
 We suggest you visit each community's page to gather all the information about the community and the residence hall that it is located in to better make your decision.
-However, most faculty/staff still welcome students to participate in the meetings and programs of their community, even if you do not live in the designated hall.
+However, many faculty/staff community advisors still welcome students to participate in the meetings and programs of their community, even if you do not live in the designated hall.
 The faculty/staff member in charge of each community will make that determination.
 Students cannot be given access to buildings, or designated community spaces if they do not live in the hall.
+Those students would need to be signed in as guests at the Residence Hall's front desk to attend meetings.

 What if I cannot find a roommate?